veekrum/devops_course/GIT/git.md

     - git clone is used to clone an existing remote repository into your computer.
 The command for this is
         - git clone [repository url]

+## What is Github/Gitlab/bitbucket/subcersion ? how are they different?